sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ## When to use concurrency

 - *Concurrency is not parallelism*.
-- Concurrency is useful when there are multiple tasks that can be executed independently.
+- Concurrency is useful *when there are multiple tasks that can be executed independently*.
-- Concurrency brings benefits when a process takes a long time to complete.
+- Concurrency brings benefits *when a process takes a long time to complete*.
 - Read [The Art of Concurrency][art-of-concurrency] for more information.
 - The book [Concurrency in Go][concurrency-in-go] is also a great resource.